Program on Central Asia

 Related Insights

-Political scientist Nargis Kassenova analyzes developments in Central Asia's richest country for the Atlantic Council, outlining three scenarios for Kazakhstan's path forward.
+Political scientist Nargis Kassenova, director of our Program on Central Asia, analyzes developments in the region's richest country for the Atlantic Council, outlining three scenarios for Kazakhstan's path forward.

 Related Events